awsdocs/amazon-mwaa-user-guide/doc_source/limit-access-to-dags.md

 # Tutorial: Restricting an Amazon MWAA user's access to a subset of DAGs<a name="limit-access-to-dags"></a>

- Amazon MWAA manages access to your environment by mapping your IAM principles to one or more of Apache Airflow's [default roles](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#default-roles)\.
+ Amazon MWAA manages access to your environment by mapping your IAM principals to one or more of Apache Airflow's [default roles](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#default-roles)\.
 The following tutorial shows how you can restrict individual Amazon MWAA users to only view and interact with a specific DAG or a set of DAGs\.

 **Note**
  The steps in this tutorial can be completed using federated access, as long as the IAM roles can be assumed\.